hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/investigating-job-failure.md

 # Investigating a Job Failure

-## Description

-Not always jobs execute successfully.
+Not all jobs execute successfully.
 There are a list of reasons jobs or applications stop or crash.
 The most common causes are:

 - exceeding resource limits and